 - Use of the powered adjustable seating options may influence the stability of the wheelchair. - Only use the powered adjustable seating options when the wheelchair is on a flat surface!
 Do Not attempt to operate any power seating option while positioned on an incline. - Please stay clear of any powered actuator while the component is in motion.
 Sunrise power mechanisms move over large ranges of travel.
 Users should be aware of their surroundings while components are in motion. - While driving this seating system in the reclined, elevated, or tilted position use caution. - Do Not attempt to operate any power seating option while this seating system is in motion. - Do not attempt to operate the lift or tilt power seating options around children. - Through programming it is possible to reverse the direction of all powered seating functions, ensure you know which direction your seat is going to move before operating. - Please be aware that the lift/tilt modules present a trap hazard.
 Make sure that during operation the lift/tilt modules are free from all clothing, hands, feet and other extremities, to prevent injury. - Do not drive on ramps or slopes with the seating in the elevated position.
-Before attempting to climb or descend a slope, return the wheelchair to a standard seated drive position, with the backrest upright. - This power system is designed to automatically reduce the maximum driving speed to a creep mode or stop when certain power seating limits are reached.
-Depending on the configuration of the chair there might be multiple creep speeds.
+Before attempting to climb or descend a slope, return the wheelchair to a standard seated drive position, with the backrest upright. - This power system is designed to automatically reduce the maximum driving speed to a creep and/or C-Me mode when certain power seating limits are reached.
+Depending on the configuration of the chair there might be multiple creep and/or C-Me speeds. - Before operating your chair in creep and/or C-Me mode, read all warnings and guidelines related to this feature.
+They will help in understanding how to reduce the risk of a fall or tip-over and how to identify environmental conditions that could affect your safety when driving while the chair is in creep and/or C-Me speed. - 1.
+When driving indoors or outdoors, in creep mode, it should only be used on flat, level, and hardscape surfaces. - 2.
+Driving in creep mode should never be attempted on uneven terrain like: gravel, grass, bumpy surfaces, uneven pavement, or hills. - NEVER raise the seat when the chair is being operated in the proximity of any of the terrain types listed above, or on any uneven surface.